Information for Quartix Technologies plc investors

 7. EVALUATE BOARD PERFORMANCE BASED ON CLEAR AND RELEVANT OBJECTIVES, SEEKING CONTINUOUS IMPROVEMENT

-A board evaluation process led by the Chairman was completed in 2022.
-This evaluation was accompanied by a wider review of the levels of investment in the business, as well the senior management posts required to deliver on its strategy.
+The focus in 2024 was on Board roles in the context of a Board development plan including a succession plan for Executive Directors.
+This evaluation was accompanied by a wider review of the levels of investment in the business, as well the senior management posts required to deliver on its the Group’s strategy.

 8. PROMOTE A CORPORATE CULTURE THAT IS BASED ON ETHICAL VALUES AND BEHAVIOURS